Algorithms of Oppression: Background

 Noble earned an undergraduate degree in sociology from California State University, Fresno in the 1990s, then worked in advertising and marketing for fifteen years before going to the University of Illinois Urbana-Champaign for a Master of Library and Information Science degree in the early 2000s.
 The book's first inspiration came in 2011, when Noble Googled the phrase "black girls" and saw results for pornography on the first page.
-Noble's doctoral thesis, completed in 2012, was titled "Searching for Black girls: Old traditions in new media."
+Noble's doctoral thesis, completed in 2012, was titled Searching for Black Girls: Old Traditions in New Media.
 At this time, Noble thought of the title "Algorithms of Oppression" for the eventual book.
-By this time, changes to Google's algorithm had changed the most common results for a search of "black girls," though the underlying biases remain influential.
 Noble became an assistant professor at University of California, Los Angeles in 2014.
 In 2017, she published an article on racist and sexist bias in search engines in The Chronicle of Higher Education.
-The book was published on February 20, 2018.
+The book was published by New York University Press on February 20, 2018.
+By this time, changes to Google's algorithm had changed the most common results for a search of "black girls," though the underlying biases remain influential.